 Sanctions compliance practices

-To help sort through the grey area of evolving sanctions and export control restrictions, chief compliance officers can help walk companies through the following steps:
+To help sort through the gray area of evolving sanctions and export control restrictions, chief compliance officers can help walk companies through the following steps:

 Map out your touchpoints linked to Russia, Ukraine, and Belarus.
 “To the extent you … know you have relationships with potentially sanctioned or sanctionable members of the Russian elite, Russian families, Russian officials, or Russian companies, understand exactly what that exposure is and where you may have ongoing business relationships with them,” Best said.